Author

 About the Author

-While completing his Doctor of Education (Ed.D.) degree, Cornelius became fascinated with the cross-cultural factors that affect children’s ability to learn in classrooms.
+While completing his Doctor of Education (Ed.D.) degree, Cornelius became fascinated with the non-linguistic cross-cultural factors that undermine children’s ability to learn in classrooms.
 For his dissertation project, he examined the cultural challenges affecting immigrant Portuguese students in a Massachusetts middle school.
 After graduating, he became Director of Research for AFS, the international student exchange organization.
-He also held adjunct teaching posts at New School and Columbia Universities, at which he created and taught courses entitled “Cross-Cultural Problems in Classroom Communication.”
-During the spring of 1986, he taught at Beijing Foreign Studies University.
+He also held adjunct teaching posts at New School and Columbia Universities, where he taught a course of his own design, Cross-Cultural Problems in Classroom Communication.
+During the spring term of 1986, he taught at Beijing Foreign Studies University, after which he joined the University’s vice chancellor in authoring Encountering the Chinese.

 To reveal the historical and cultural reasons for American students’ poor academic performance in comparison with their peers in other nations.

-Three books fulfill this mission:
+Three books published between 2013 and 2020 fulfilled this mission:

 The Aptitude Myth: How an Ancient Belief Came to Undermine Children’s Learning Today (2013)